ernest0994/HelpMeBuy/README.md

   ```
 ## Kafka Setup

-Kafka is used for real-time list sharing (HMB-18), enabling updates (e.g., adding "milk" to a shared list) to be pushed to multiple clients with low latency.
+Kafka is used for real-time list sharing, enabling updates (e.g., adding "milk" to a shared list) to be pushed to multiple clients with low latency.
 Zookeeper coordinates Kafka’s brokers, topics, and consumer groups, ensuring reliable delivery.

 **Services Provisioned**:
 - Kafka broker: `helpmebuy-kafka` (port 9092) with topic `list-updates`.
 - Zookeeper: `helpmebuy-zookeeper` (port 2181) for coordination.

 **Prerequisites**:
-- Docker Desktop (free, installed for HMB-1).
+- Docker Desktop.

 **Start Kafka and Zookeeper**:
 1. Ensure `docker-compose.yml` is in project root (includes `kafka` and `zookeeper` services).